prior

 prior (plural priors)

-3. (rationalist community, by extension) A belief supported by previous evidence or experience that one can use to make inferences about the future.
+1. (by extension) In the rationalsphere: a belief supported by previous evidence or experience that one can use to make inferences about the future.

 During each of these touchpoints, I'm asking myself where and how my thesis on each holding could be wrong.
 I'm checking each data point as it comes in against my priors.
 I'm comparing management behavior to what I would be doing if I were in their shoes.